roddhjav/apparmor.d/docs/full-system-policy.md

     @{lib}/foo rPx -> systemd//&foo,
     ```

+### Role Based Access Control (RBAC)

+In FSP, interactive shell from the user must be confined.
+This is done through [pam_apparmor](https://gitlab.com/apparmor/apparmor/-/wikis/pam_apparmor).
+It provides [Role-based access controls (RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) that can restrict interactive shell to well-defined role.
+The role needs to be defined.
+This project ship with a default set of roles, but you can create your own.
+The default roles are:

+- **`user`**: This is the default role.
+It is used for any user that does not have a specific role defined.
+It has access to the user home directory and other sensitive files.

+- **`admin`**: This role is used for any user that has administrative access.
+It has access to the system files and directories, but not to the user home directory.

+- **`system`**: This role is used for any user that has system access.
+It has access to the system files and directories, but not to the user home directory.

 ### Fallback

 In addition to the `systemd` profiles, a full system policy needs to ensure that no programs run in an unconfined state at any time.
 The fallback profiles consist of a set generic specialized profiles: